Stability of the Higgs Potential in the Standard Model and Beyond: Stability Analysis

 Overall, vacuum stability is placed at the mercy of precision measurements of the top mass and strong coupling. \fig{region-Mt-as} indicates how far the SM is away from absolute stability in terms of these observables when using PDG averages and uncertainties~\cite{ParticleDataGroup:2024cfk}.
-Using the more conservative value $M_t^\sigma$, the top mass is the largest source of uncertainty and stability might be within a combined $2\sigma$ of both observables, neglecting correlations between them.
-If $M_t^\text{MC}$ is taken at face value, the uncertainty of $\alpha_s$ becomes more dominant, and stability might be within the combined $4\sigma$ region.
+Using the more conservative value $M_t^\sigma$, the top mass is the largest source of uncertainty and stability might be within the region of combined $2\sigma$ uncertainties of each observable, neglecting correlations between them.
+If $M_t^\text{MC}$ is taken at face value, the uncertainty of $\alpha_s$ becomes more dominant, and stability might be within the region of combined $4\sigma$ uncertainties.
 Neither scenario allows to exclude absolute stability at a $5\sigma$ significance.
 On the contrary, the distance to the stability region in terms of the combined uncertainty might be underestimated as correlation between both observables is neglected.
-This view is supported by the older CMS work~\cite{CMS:2019esx}, where the correlation has been taken into account.
-As depicted in \fig{region-Mt-as-2}, the uncertainty is enhanced towards the stability region compared to the uncorrelated case.
+A counter-example the older CMS work~\cite{CMS:2019esx}, where the correlation has been taken into account.
+As depicted in \fig{region-Mt-as-2}, the uncertainty is pushed away from the stability region compared to the uncorrelated case.
 Thus, keeping track of correlations is vital in order to refute stability at $5\sigma$.